Apak00/wc-input/README.md

   | `minlength` | minimum number of character for validation | String | none | no |
   | `required` | empty validation | Boolean | none | no |
   | `type` | Input type | String | none | yes |

+  ## Future:

+  - [ ] Notify parent component about "errorkey".
+Possible solition would be firing a custom event

+  ## Team:

+    @cagdascan